Editor overview

 • Order and nesting — controlled by drag-and-drop in the sidebar.

-You can edit slug, title, and description from the page settings panel (gear icon next to the page in the tree).
+You can edit slug, title, and description from the page settings panel.

 Where next#